picatic/node-permission-architect/readme.md

 ## PermissionProvider

-Like the RoleProvider, you will need to provide a RoleProvider for each supported Role and Resource.
+Like the RoleProvider, you will need to provide a PermissionProvider for each supported Role and Resource.

 This is where you can conditionally provide permissions as defined by your own rules.
 You could insert basic CRUD here: ['read', 'write' ] or something more complicated like: